ovhlabs/knowledge-base/en/_posts/2016-02-27-logstash-input.md

 ##Logstash Version

-The version hosted by PaaS Logs is the Logstash 2.2.
-Of course we will try to follow new versions as soon as they become available.
+The version hosted by PaaS Logs is the Logstash 2.3.
+Of course we will update to the new versions as soon as they become available.

 ## Logstash Plugins